mantidproject/mantid/docs/source/techniques/ISISPowder-Tutorials.rst

 the chemical properties of the sample by creating a sample properties object.
 (See :ref:`intro_to_objects-isis-powder-diffraction-ref`.)

-*Note: Not all instruments support sample absorption corrections.
+*Note*: Not all instruments support sample absorption corrections.
 Please check the instrument reference:
 :ref:`instrument_doc_links_isis-powder-diffraction-ref`.
 If the
-instrument has a *set_sample_details* method it supports sample absorption corrections*
+instrument has a *set_sample_details* method it supports sample absorption corrections

 .. _create_sampleDetails_isis-powder-diffraction-ref: